apache/arrow/python/doc/source/plasma.rst

 One can instead use pyarrow and its supportive API as an intermediary step to import the Pandas ``DataFrame`` into Plasma.
-Arrow has multiple equivalent types to the various Pandas structures, see the :ref:`pandas` page for more.
+Arrow has multiple equivalent types to the various Pandas structures, see the :ref:`pandas` page for more information.

 You can create the pyarrow equivalent of a Pandas ``DataFrame`` by using ``pyarrow.from_pandas`` to convert it to a ``RecordBatch``.